orsifrancesco/mini-alert-confirm/README.md

 ## Examples

-after importing the library you can just call `alert` and `confirm`
+after importing the library you can just call `alert` and `confirm` where/when you want

 ```js

 alert("I'm a beautiful alert popup!!");
 confirm("Do you like this popup?", () => {
     console.log("I'm a callback if you press OK button");
 })

 ```